 Trauma and the therapeutic relationship

-There have been significant advancements in the understanding and treatment of trauma in recent years, which has led to the development of a range of effective trauma processing models.
+There have been significant advances in the understanding and treatment of trauma in recent years, which has lead to the development of a range of effective trauma processing models.
 However, these models have their limitations when we are faced with complex trauma issues, which may have their roots in early childhood and represent unstable, neglectful or abusive attachment scenarios.

 The day will have a practical clinical focus throughout, and there will also be opportunities for participants to bring their own clinical material and reflect on specific clinical dilemmas they might be facing.